ansible/community-docs/ansible_community_steering_committee.rst

 Once the filed issue topic is thorough, the Steering Committee will discuss the final conclusions and then will vote directly on the issue

-Depending on the policy/collection inclusion requests/ideas you propose, as you prepare your proposal you may need to consider requirements pertaining to research involving [Ansible Community Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html#code-of-conduct), [Ansible Collection Inclusion Checklist](https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst) and [Ansible Community Guide](https://docs.ansible.com/ansible/latest/community/index.html).
+Depending on the policy/collection inclusion requests/ideas you propose, as you prepare your proposal you may need to consider requirements pertaining to research involving `Ansible Community Code of Conduct <https://docs.ansible.com/ansible/latest/community/code_of_conduct.html#code-of-conduct>`_, `Ansible Collection Inclusion Checklist <https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst>`_ and `Ansible Community Guide <https://docs.ansible.com/ansible/latest/community/index.html>`_.

 Meetings:
 =========